pydap/pydap/docs/intro.md

 ## Why Pydap?

-Pydap was originally developed in the mid to late 2000s, as a way to access data of OPeNDAP servers.
+Pydap was originally developed in the mid to late 2000s, as a way to access data in OPeNDAP servers.
 See [this talk](https://www.youtube.com/live/rPbW_RZmIJA?feature=shared) by the original developer of PyDAP.
 Pydap was increadible successful, and widely used both as a client and server.

-Since then, many more clients have been developed within the growing Python ecosystem, among them hugely successful `xarray` among many of the Pangeo tools.
-Many people are not aware of, but `pydap` remains a backend engine for `xarray` to access OPeNDAP data.
-Moreover OPeNDAP servers have gotten more sophisticated over the last 10-15 years, and so continuing support for the development of `pydap` will benefit `xarray`/Pangeo users, by providing efficient access patterns to OPeNDAP servers.
+Since then, many more clients have been developed within the growing Python ecosystem, among them the hugely successful `xarray` and many of the Pangeo tools.
+Many people are not aware of but `pydap` is a backend engine for `xarray` to access OPeNDAP data, is installed everytime xarray gets installed.
+Over the last 10-15 years, OPeNDAP servers have gotten more sophisticated, and so continuing support for the development of `pydap` will benefit `xarray`/Pangeo users, by providing efficient access patterns to OPeNDAP servers.

-Dive into the documentation to leaarn best practices for accessing remote data on OPeNDAP servers.
+Dive into the documentation to learn best practices for accessing remote data on OPeNDAP servers.

 ```{tableofcontents}
 ```